fastn-stack/fastn/fastn-runtime/design/dom.md

 [Back To Design Home](./).

 We have two operating modes.
-In `internal-dom` mode we maintain full DOM tree, and in `foreign-dom` mode we rely on an external system to maintain the dom.
+In `internal-dom` mode we maintain full DOM tree, and in `browser-dom` mode we rely on an external system to maintain the dom.

 The compiled wasm code expects a bunch of dom related functions that we provide.
 Eg `create_kernel()`,